Company Formation in Dubai

 No. For Free Zones and many Mainland activities, no local sponsor is required.

-They vary but range from AED 10,000 to AED 50,000+, depending on business type and location.
+The Company formation in Dubai varies but range from AED 10,000 to AED 50,000+, depending on business type and location.

 Choose a business activity, select jurisdiction Mainland, Free Zone, or Offshore, register a trade name, and apply for initial approval.
 Draft the MOA, secure an office address, and submit documents.
 After paying fees, you’ll receive your license.